brandurjacobsen/brandurjacobsen.github.io/_posts/2021-12-22-networked-sir-centralities.md

 It appears that using CSFs provides us with additional information about how a pathogen spreads through a population in the networked SIR model.<br>
-In the next post I will be using CSFs as predictors in sparse regression when using SINDy, and leave it up to the LASSO algorithm to decide whether the CSF predictors should be included in the resulting model.<br>
+In the next post I will be using CSFs as predictors in sparse regression when using SINDy, and leave it up to the LASSO algorithm to decide whether the CSF predictors should be included in the resulting model.
-It turns out that LASSO loves CSFs!

 <h3>References</h3>
 [Dekker, 2013] Dekker, A. H. Network centrality and super-spreaders in infectious disease epidemiology.